yaoching0/CLCNet-Rethinking-of-Ensemble-Modeling/README.md

 The system will automatically use the five CLCNet weights (`[root of repository]\weights`) we trained in the previous step and the weights pre-trained by timm (automatic download, we support all models in timm, see [model list](https://github.com/rwightman/pytorch-image-models/blob/master/results/results-imagenet.csv)) on ImageNet (`[root of repository]\data\imagenet_splits_5\...`) to calculate the accuracy and FLOPs under the _threshold_, and save them as a csv file in `[root of repository]\performance-result.csv`.

-You can also use `--threshold-searching True` to automatically calculate the accuracy and FLOPs under different thresholds between [0.05, 1.01].
+You can also use `--threshold-searching` to automatically calculate the accuracy and FLOPs under different thresholds between [0.05, 1.01].

 #### (Important) Single model accuracy